 When you finally decide to get a divorce, you probably want to get everything over and done with as soon as possible.
 Sadly, it will take at least six months to finalize a divorce; sometimes longer if you and your spouse cannot successfully compromise on a settlement.
 Honesty, quick action, and cooperation are the keys to expediting a divorce, but here are some of the reasons many divorces get stuck in limbo:

 1. One party is not willing to cooperate.
 If your spouse does not want to go through with a divorce or feels bitter and resentful, the stages can drag on and on.
 He or she may delay responding and wait until the last possible moment to do everything required during the proceedings.
 Some couples can have a long discussion and come to a reasonable agreement to cooperate, while others may rely on the system to push the case forward.
 Your attorney can stay on top of the process to expedite it and force it into a court trial if needed.

 2. Your legal representative complicates the process.
 Unfortunately, your legal counsel may try to delay the proceedings.
 Some divorce attorneys interested in maximizing their own profits will unnecessarily complicate matters.
-If you feel suspicious towards your current attorney, you may want to consult outside counsel for a second opinion and switch attorneys to speed up the process.
+If you feel suspicious towards your current attorney, you may want to consult outside counsel for a second opinion or switch to St Petersburg divorce attorney to speed up the process.
 Divorce is tough, and you deserve to have competent legal assistance to make the process as painless as possible.